 A proprietor is a business owner, and a sole proprietor is a solo business owner.
-Sole proprietorships are the most popular business type in the U.S. As of 2014, there were 23 million sole proprietorships in the U.S., compared to 1.7 million C corporations, and 7.4 million partnerships and S corporations.
+Sole proprietorships are the most popular business type in the U.S.

 If you’re thinking about running this type of small business, it’s important to understand how a sole proprietorship operates—including how these businesses pay taxes.

 - Sole proprietorships are single-owner businesses not registered with a state as a specific business legal type.